Cabibbo–Kobayashi–Maskawa matrix: Predecessor – the Cabibbo matrix

 where the various |V_{ij}|^{2} represent the probability that the quark of flavor j decays into a quark of flavor i.
 This 2×2 rotation matrix is called the "Cabibbo matrix", and was subsequently expanded to the 3×3 CKM matrix.

 CKM matrix

 In 1973, observing that CP-violation could not be explained in a four-quark model, Kobayashi and Maskawa generalized the Cabibbo matrix into the Cabibbo–Kobayashi–Maskawa matrix (or CKM matrix) to keep track of the weak decays of three generations of quarks:

 On the left are the weak interaction doublet partners of down-type quarks, and on the right is the CKM matrix, along with a vector of mass eigenstates of down-type quarks.
 The CKM matrix describes the probability of a transition from one flavour j quark to another flavour i quark.
 These transitions are proportional to |V_{ij}|^{2}.

-As of 2020, the best determination of the magnitudes of the CKM matrix elements was:
+As of 2023, the best determination of the individual magnitudes of the CKM matrix elements was: